-Xbox's Matt Booty says that Microsoft isn't holding any games back for the Scarlett because the new releases for the foreseeable future are intended to be playable across the whole Xbox family.
+Xbox's Matt Booty says that Microsoft isn't holding any games back for the Xbox Series X because the new releases for the foreseeable future are intended to be playable across the whole Xbox family.

 "When Scarlett launches there will still be the Xbox One S out there, there will still be Xbox One X, and we really need to approach that family of devices, the same way we approach PC - content scales to meet the device.
 I think that's going to be the case for anybody."

-- Xbox Scarlett wants to crush Sony PS5 with this game-changing detail
+- Xbox Series X wants to crush Sony PS5 with this game-changing detail (opens in new tab)

-- Xbox Scarlett: Microsoft outflanks PS5 with Xbox One upgrade option
+- Xbox Series X: Microsoft outflanks PS5 with Xbox One upgrade option (opens in new tab)

 "We will absolutely lean in on the power of Scarlett, we think is going to be the best way to play and it will be the best thing you can put in your living room, but we also want to understand that there will be a family of Xbox devices out there."